-Dickwella is a lot quieter than Wellingama an is an amazing destination for those who are looking for a relaxed vibe, a little away from the main road.
+Dickwella is a lot quieter than Wellingama, and an amazing destination for those who are looking for a relaxed vibe, a little away from the main road.

 See here my tips:

-– Best Smoothies/juices: Daily Coolspot Dickwella (ask the guy what is best, and he will make you one of the best smoothies you ever tried!)
+- Daily Coolspot Dickwella — For the best smoothies and juices (ask the guy what is best, and he will make you one of the best smoothies you ever tried!)

-– Dots house: Nice place to stay and the best fish taco’s
+- Dots Bay House — A nice place to stay and the best fish tacos

-– The Lounge , Tangalle.
-Without any doubt my favourite restaurant in Sri Lanka The best tuna stakes I ever had (Tuna Sashimi).
+- The Lounge — Without a doubt my favourite restaurant in Sri Lanka, The Lounge in Tangalle has the best tuna steak I ever had, the tuna sashimi.
 Also really nice fish, cocktails and a great atmosphere in general.